NLPcancer/NLP_thyroid_cancer/README.md

 ```

 ## Data source
-The operation records and pathology reports for 35 pseudo cases could be found in the folder "sample".

 The TCGA pathology reports (50 for developing different prompting strategies and 289 for validation) could be found in the Genomic Data Commons data portal of National Cancer Institute (<a href="https://portal.gdc.cancer.gov/projects/TCGA-THCA">link</a>).

+The operation records and pathology reports for 35 pseudo cases (for validation in local public clinical setting) could be found in the folder "sample".

 ## Data Annotation
 The annotation guideline was co-developed by endocrine surgeons and researchers, and could be found in the folder "annotation".